Ottoman Hungary: Administration

 Ottoman soldiers besiege İstolni Belgrad (probably Székesfehérvár) in Hungary.

 The Hungarian Ottoman province covered about 91250 km2.
 The territory was divided into Eyalets (provinces), which were further divided into Sanjaks, with the highest ranking Ottoman official being the Pasha of Budin.
 At first, Ottoman-controlled territories in present-day Hungary were part of the Budin Eyalet.
 Later, new eyalets were formed: Temeşvar Eyalet, Zigetvar Eyalet, Kanije Eyalet, Eğri Eyalet, and Varat Eyalet.
 Administrative centers of Budin, Zigetvar, Kanije and Eğri eyalets were located in the territory of present-day Hungary, while Temeşvar and Varat eyalets that had their administrative centers in the territory of present-day Romania also included some parts of present-day Hungary.
 Pashas and Sanjak-Beys were responsible for administration, jurisdiction and defense.
-The Ottomans' only interest was to secure their hold on the territory.

 The Sublime Porte (Ottoman rulers) became the sole landowner and managed about 20 percent of the land for its own benefit, apportioning the rest among soldiers and civil servants.
 The Ottoman landlords were interested mainly in squeezing as much wealth from the land as quickly as possible.
 Of major importance to the Sublime Porte was the collection of taxes.
 Taxation left little for the former landlords to collect; Most of the nobility and large numbers of burghers emigrated into the Habsburg Kingdom of Hungary ("Royal Hungary") province.

-After the final Ottoman conquest of Hungary in 1541, there were frequent border raids by Ottoman and Crimean-Tartar troops toward Christian border lands, during which civilian were killed or captured, marched away and sold in to slavery in the Ottoman Empire at the slave markets of Istanbul and Sarajevo.
+After the final Ottoman conquest of Hungary in 1541, there were frequent border raids by Ottoman and Crimean troops toward Christian border lands, during which civilian were killed or captured, marched away and sold in to slavery in the Ottoman Empire at the slave markets of Istanbul and Sarajevo.

 Between 1522 and 1717, Tatars, soldiers from the Crimean Khanate, often participated in the Ottoman campaigns in the Hungarian border zones, and during these campaigns the tatars often captured slaves in Hungary and Austria; the long way back to the Crimea did provide opportunity for prisoners to escape, but many were abducted to Crimea, where they were either ransomed (if they were rich), or (if they were poor) sold on the Crimean slave trade.

 Wars, slave raids, and the emigration of nobles who lost their land caused a depopulation of the countryside.
-However, the Ottomans practiced relative religious tolerance and allowed the various ethnicities living within the empire significant autonomy in internal affairs.
+However, the Ottomans practiced relative religious tolerance and allowed the various ethnicities living within the empire a degree of autonomy in internal affairs.
 Towns maintained some self-government, and a prosperous middle class developed through artisanry and trade.